Dissimulate/czar/README.md

 A light weight and robust CMS for node.js with dead simple integration.

-Just include the module, start it up within your express server and everything is handled for you.
-It can be as simple as you like.
+Include the module, start it up within your express server and everything is handled for you.

 ![alt tag](http://i.imgur.com/LpNxVnU.png)